-The Potomac Health Foundation held its Annual Celebration Event on September 14, 2016.
-The Celebration Event highlights the great work grantees put into programs benefiting the Potomac Health Foundation catchment area for grant year 2015-2016.
-Joining the celebration were the Honorable Maureen Caddigan, the Honorable Ruth Anderson, the Honorable Laura Sellers, Board members of the Potomac Health Foundation, and grantee partners.
+The Potomac Health Foundation held its Annual Celebration Event on October 10, 2017.
+The Celebration Event highlights the great work grantees put into programs benefiting the Potomac Health Foundation catchment area for grant year 2016-2017.
+Joining the celebration were the Honorable Ruth Anderson, Deputy County Executive Elijah Johnson, Prince William County Public Schools Superintendent Dr. Steve Walts, Board members of the Potomac Health Foundation, and grantee partners.

 Each year the Potomac Health Foundation staff awards grantees with Best Practice Awards.
 This year, we awarded: